 Have a system in place where you can manage your content.
 A few vital parts of content management include content creation, content publication, and content analytics.

 If you're a HubSpot customer, you can plan, produce, publish, and measure your results all in one place using HubSpot software.
-Other content management system options include CoSchedule and WordPress (although we can't speak to the full range of capabilities of these sites).
+Another content management system is a WordPress website hosted on WP Engine.

 Now, it's time to start coming up with ideas for your next content project.
 Here are some tools to get the wheels turning:

-- HubSpot's Blog Topic Generator: Get blog post ideas for an entire year with HubSpot's Blog Topic Generator.
+Get blog post ideas for an entire year with HubSpot's Blog Ideas Generator.
 All you need to do is enter general topics or terms you'd like to write about, and this content idea generator does all the work for you.

-- Buzzsumo: Discover popular content and content ideas at BuzzSumo.
-This company offers a number of market research tools, one of which uses social media shares to determine if a piece of content is popular and well-liked, so this information will help you see which content ideas would do well if you were to create content about them.
+Discover popular content and content ideas at BuzzSumo.
+This company offers a number of market research tools, one of which uses social media shares to determine if a piece of content is popular and well-liked.
+In turn, this information helps you see which content ideas would do well if you were to create content about them.

-- Blog Post Headline Analyzer: CoSchedule's tool analyzes headlines and titles and provides feedback on length, word choice, grammar, and keyword search volume.
-If you have an idea in mind, run a few title options through the Headline Analyzer to see how you could make it stronger, and to move your idea further along in the brainstorm process.
+CoSchedule's tool analyzes headlines and titles and provides feedback on length, word choice, grammar, and keyword search volume.
+If you have an idea in mind, run a few title options through the Headline Analyzer to see how you could make it stronger, and to move your idea further along in the brainstorming process.

 If you haven't already noticed, you're currently perusing a blog post.
 Blog posts live on a website and should be published regularly in order to attract new visitors.
 Posts should provide valuable content for your audience that makes them inclined to share posts on social media and across other websites.
 We recommend that blog posts be between 1,000 and 2,000 words in length, but experiment to see if your audience prefers longer or shorter reads.

-Read this blog post on how to write a remarkable post (meta, we know), and check out our free templates for writing great how-to, listicle, curation, SlideShare presentation, and newsjacking posts on your own blog.
+Check out our free blog post templates for writing great how-to, listicle, curation, SlideShare presentation, and newsjacking posts on your own blog.

 Templates are a handy content format to try because they generate leads for you while providing tremendous value to your audience.
 When you provide your audience with template tools to save them time and help them succeed, they're more likely to keep engaging with your content in the future.